sleeptoken/zettelkasten/Remote Thought/HTML Injection to SSRF via PDF Rendering.md

 Source: #web

 We have a website which sells online courses.
 If possible try buying a course & start testing from inside.
-Try the usual stuff like bypassing payments, accessing locked content, checking for IDORs, and looking for exposed assets.
+Try the usual stuff like bypassing payments, accessing locked content, checking for `IDORs`, and looking for exposed assets.

-after completing the course ,the site offered me a certificate generator to download my certificate.
+So after buying a course and completing the course ,the site offered me a certificate generator to download my certificate.

 ## The Certificate Generator Feature